 Orientation location may vary each semester, but they are always great opportunity to connect with other U.S. exchange students and tour an exciting city!
 Past participants have enjoyed visiting historic and beautiful Gothenburg.

 Most schools in Scandinavia do not offer extracurricular activities.
 Instead, students enroll in sports, clubs, and activities through their local community.
 Don’t fret – your homestay, friends, and Local Coordinator will be happy to help you get involved!

 Looking for adventure?
 You will likely have the chance to participate (at an additional cost) on chaperoned excursions throughout your program.
-Past examples of trips have included:
+COVID-19 restrictions may limit options in 2021-2022 but past trips have included for example:

 Lillehammer & Hafjell, Norway

 Enjoy a trip to Lillehammer and Hafjell, Norway, for a four-night ski trip.
 Lillehammer is a classic winter destination in Norway and the ski resort of Hafjell is only a short bus ride away.
 Hafjell is a great location for both downhill and cross-country skiing and the Lillehammer area offers many other activities such as indoor climbing.
 Add an extra day to tour Norway’s capital city, Oslo, before flying back home.